THE FILM PROGRAMME OF DOK.fest MÜNCHEN @HOME

-CECILIA (Indien 2015, Pankaj Johar, DOK.horizonte).
+CECILIA (India 2015, Pankaj Johar, DOK.horizonte).
 When Cecilia, the filmmaker’s maid, learns about her daughter’s death, her enquiries lead her into a network of corruption, extortion and people trafficking.
 An investigative documentary that fights for childrens’ rights.

 STARLESS DREAMS – ROYAHAYE DAME SOBH (Iran 2016, Mehrdad Oskouei, DOK.horizonte).
 A group of girls in a young offenders institution: prostitutes, drug addicts, thieves and murderers.
 Raped by their uncles and tormented by their mothers - behind bars, they can be young and feel safe.
 Sophisticated, delicate images of an insular world.

-TEMPESTAD (Mexiko 2016, Tatiana Huezo, DOK.horizonte).
+TEMPESTAD (Mexico 2016, Tatiana Huezo, DOK.horizonte).
 A journey along the coast of the Gulf of Mexico, through an overcast, stark and beautiful landscape.
 The film’s images reflect and contrast the stories of two mothers: one who was kidnapped, imprisoned and traumatised; the other who has spent years searching for her daughter.

-TIEMPO SUSPENDIDO – TIME SUSPENDED (Mexiko 2015, Natalia Bruschtein, DOK.horizonte).
+TIEMPO SUSPENDIDO – TIME SUSPENDED (Mexico 2015, Natalia Bruschtein, DOK.horizonte).
 A mother spends her life fighting for an explanation of her children’s murder during Argentina’s military dictatorship.
 Today she suffers from dementia.
 Her granddaughter cautiously explores the friendly old lady’s fragmented memories.
 A film about resistance, women and the joy of life.